Infinite-Nomic/Infinite-Nomic/round6/metarules.md

 Whenever a metaproposal is submitted, players who have expressed interest in recieving notifications should be warned about it as soon as possible through Discord ping or a similar mechanism.

+No metaproposal may refer to a player or group of players by any non-changing uniquely identifiable or real-life characteristic such as name or nickname, to give them exclusive advantages or disadvantages .
+If a metaproposal does this, it will have no effect even if passed and may be removed by a moderator as soon as possible.

 Unless otherwise specified by a different part of the Metaruleset, the voting period lasts 72 hours after the metaproposal has been submitted.